Learning high-dimensional directed acyclic graphs with latent and selection variables: Oracle versions of the algorithms

 Finally, the idea of conservative v-structures can also be applied in Step 4 of the FCI algorithm.
-For each unshielded triple $\left<X_i,X_j,X_k\right>$ in $\mathcal C_3$, where $\mathcal{C}_3$ is the graph resulting from Step 3, we determine all subsets $\mathbf{Y}$ of $\text{adj}(\mathcal{C}_3,X_i)$ and of $\text{adj}(\mathcal{C}_3,X_k)$ satisfying $X_i \ci X_k | (\mathbf{Y} \cup \mathbf{S})$.
-We then determine if a triple is unambiguous, and only if this is the case we orient it as v-structure or non v-structure.
+For each unshielded triple $\langle X_i,X_j,X_k\rangle$ in $\mathcal C_3$, where $\mathcal{C}_3$ is the graph resulting from Step 3, we determine all subsets $\mathbf{Y}$ of $\operatorname{adj}(\mathcal{C}_3,X_i)$ and of $\operatorname {adj}(\mathcal{C}_3,X_k)$ satisfying $X_i \ci X_k | (\mathbf{Y} \cup\mathbf{S})$.
+We then determine if a~triple is unambiguous, and only if this is the case we orient it as v-structure or non-v-structure.
 Moreover, the orientation rules in Step 5 of the algorithm are adapted so that they only rely on unambiguous triples.
 We use the name Superconservative FCI (SCFCI) to refer to the version of FCI that uses conservative v-structures in both Steps 2 and 4.
-If SCFCI is used in combination with pds$_\text{path}$, we use the name SCFCI$_\text{path}$.
-The proof of Theorem \ref{th.soundness.fci.versions} shows that the output of the oracle version of SCFCI is identical to that of CFCI.
-We still consider this version, however, in the hope to obtain better edge orientations in the sample versions of the algorithms, where the output is typically non-identical.\\
+If SCFCI is used in combination with $\mathrm{pds}_{\mathrm{path}}$, we use the name SCFCI$_{\mathrm{path}}$.
+The proof of Theorem~\ref{thsoundnessfciversions} shows that the output of the oracle version of SCFCI is identical to that of CFCI.
+We still consider this version, however, in the hope to obtain better edge orientations in the sample versions of the algorithms, where the outputs are typically not identical.